longph3105/ETSS-08-Data/README.md

 We are conducting a research to develop a real-world traffic surveillance system.

-Read the [Introduction](RealWorldSystem/README.md) for more details.
+Please go to [TSBOW-dataset](https://github.com/SKKUAutoLab/TSBOW) repository or [TSBOW-website](https://skkuautolab.github.io/TSBOW/) for more details.

 ## III.
 Citation